 This can help a potential employer determine if you’re the right fit for a particular role.

-Consider the questions below to help you provide a genuine response when an interviewer asks you to describe yourself in three words:
+Consider the questions below to help you provide a genuine response when an interviewer asks you to describe your personality in 3 words:

 - What are the attributes required in this role?